Content Type: Gaming Guides

 Types of Tanks

 Each tank comes with different pros and cons, as demonstrated below.
+In most cases medium tanks will be the best choice.

 Pros: Light tanks are the fastest tank, making them great for encirclements and quickly taking objectives.